 Lost and Found: If you are missing a clothing item, lunchbox, or anything else, please check the lost & found table located in the hallway by the office.
 Avoid having to dig through the pile by putting your student’s name on anything that comes to school.

 Lunch/Breakfast: Breakfast and lunch may be purchased at school.
-To add money to your child’s account, send a check made out to CNS (Child Nutrition Services) to the attention of Jerry Hall via kidmail or add money to your account online.
+To add money to your child’s account, add money to your account online.
+Current lunch schedules are available here.

 Notify your teacher (or any adult in the cafeteria) if a kid forgets lunch (no one goes hungry).